amjadkfp/wazuh-snort-soc-lab/README.md

 ## 🔧 Notable Troubleshooting

 Real SOC engineering rarely works on the first attempt.
-These are the debugging stories that best demonstrate hands-on problem-solving across the five phases — full detail lives in each phase's doc.
+These are the debugging stories that best demonstrate hands-on problem-solving across all six phases — full detail lives in each phase's doc.

 <details>
 <summary><b>🔑 GPG keyring import failure — single-character typo</b></summary>